yext/answers-search-ui/README.md

   // If showAppliedFilters is true, this is list of filters that should not be displayed (common one is entity type).
   // Defaults to ["builtin.entityType"].
   hiddenFields: ["builtin.entityType"],
-  // If showResultsCount and showAppliedFilters are true, display this between the result count and the applied filters.
+  // If showResultCount and showAppliedFilters are true, display this between the result count and the applied filters.
   resultsCountSeparator: '|',
   // The card used to display each individual result, see Cards section for more details.
   card: {